vwn09/pevd-speech-enhance/README.md

 If you use this code in your research, please cite our work [1] and acknowledge [2].

 ## References
 [1] V. W. Neo, C. Evers, and P. A. Naylor, "Enhancement of noisy reverberant speech using polynomial matrix eigenvalue decomposition," *IEEE/ACM Trans.
 Audio, Speech and Lang.
-Process.*, vol. 28, 2021, doi:10.1109/TASLP.2021.3120630
+Process.*, vol. 28, 2021, doi:10.1109/TASLP.2021.3120630.
+[Online]: https://ieeexplore.ieee.org/document/9576653

 [2] S. Redif, S. Weiss, and J. G. McWhirter, "Sequential matrix diagonalisation algorithms for polynomial EVD of parahermitian matrices," *IEEE Trans.
 Signal Process.*, vol. 63, no. 1, pp. 81-89, Jan.
 2015.